-[Update: retirement of the legacy Paper API has moved from September, 2020, to Q2 of 2021.
+[Update: The migration has been extended and the legacy Paper API will not be retired until the migration is complete for all users, which is expected by Q2 of 2022.
 Create and Update calls are now available for .paper files in the filesystem.]

 Paper API to Paper in the Dropbox API Migration Guide